What is material compatibility?

 What is the importance of material compatibility?

-Cleaning, disinfecting and sterilising medical devices is an important component within healthcare settings to prevent infections.
+Medical device safety testing, including, cleaning, disinfecting and sterilising is an important component within healthcare settings to prevent infections.
 Medical device materials and active ingredients/concentrations used within disinfectants vary significantly between devices meaning manufacturers of both medical equipment and disinfecting/sterilising products must contribute to helping align protocols and reinforce patient safety.

 Material incompatibility can lead to: